learn-co-curriculum/phase-0-git-version-control-basics/README.md

 On branch master
 nothing to commit, working directory clean
 ```

 If we make another change, for example, to README.md, we can add another commit
 with this new set of changes with `git commit -am`:

 ```
-my-git-project $ git commit -am "Updated README.md" [master (root-commit) e55477d] Updated README.md
+my-git-project $ git commit -am "Updates README.md" [master (root-commit) e55477d] Updates README.md
  1 file changed, 4 insertions(+), 0 deletions(2)
 ```